-Similar to the broader economy, commercial real estate is a cyclical market.
-There are four phases to the real estate cycle:
+Similar to the broader economy, commercial real estate is cyclical in nature.
+There are four main phases to the real estate cycle:

 One of the unique aspects of commercial real estate is that investors can invest successfully across all four phases of the cycle.
-However, understanding whether a cycle is climbing closer to a market peak, or starting down the slippery slope towards a market low can affect a variety of factors, such as:
+However, understanding whether a cycle is approaching a market peak or starting down the slippery slope towards a market low can affect a variety of factors, such as:

 Phase 1: Recovery

-The recovery phase is the bottom of the trough.
-Occupancies are likely at or near their low point with tepid demand for space and minimal leasing velocity.
+The early phase of recovery is usually near the bottom of the trough.
+Occupancies are likely at or near their low point with tepid demand for space and minimal leasing velocity in the early recovery stage.
 There is usually no new construction underway and rental rate growth is either still negative to flat or, later in the phase, possibly occurring, but at levels that are below the rate of inflation.
 Identifying the beginning of the recovery phase is difficult as the market still feels like it is in recession.

-Value-add: Value-add strategies during a recovery phase require careful thought and patience.
-For example, while pricing may provide for a great basis in a value-add asset during the early to mid portion of a recovery phase, the business plan should include contingencies for execution since strong lease up may not occur until the early part of the expansion phase.
+- Value-add: Value-add strategies during a recovery phase require careful thought and patience.
+For example, while pricing may provide for a great basis in a value-add asset during the early to mid portion of a recovery phase, many real estate professionals include contingencies for execution since strong lease up may not occur until the early part of the expansion phase.

-Core commercial real estate investments are the least risky offering.
+- Core commercial real estate investments are the least risky offering.
 They are often fully leased to quality tenets, have stabilized returns and require little to no major renovations.
 These properties are often in highly desirable locations in major markets and have long term leases in place with high credit tenants.
 These buildings are well-kept and require little to no improvements...
-More: Investing in core properties during the recovery phase can be a highly profitable strategy, particularly if the targeted asset has a significant amount of lease roll over the ensuing two to four years.
-A typical strategy for a core asset in a recovery phase will be to acquire a trophy asset in a “main and main” location and then capitalize on the strong rental growth of the next cycle through a combination of lease renewals and lease up of any residual vacancy from the previous recession phase.
+More: Investing in core properties during the recovery phase can be an advantageous strategy, particularly if the targeted asset has a significant amount of lease rollover for the ensuing two to four years.
+A typical strategy for a core asset in a recovery phase will be to acquire a trophy asset in a “main and main” location and then capitalize on the strong rental growth of the next cycle through a combination of lease renewals and lease-up of any residual vacancy from the previous recession phase.
 The asset is then primely positioned to be refinanced or sold during the expansion phase.

 Phase 2: Expansion

-During the expansion phase, the market is on the upswing in terms of growing demand for space.
+During the expansion phase, the market is on the upswing marked by the growing demand for space.
 From a macroeconomic perspective, GDP growth is back to normal levels and quarterly job growth is strong.
-Occupancy rates are improving and rents are on the rise.
-Rents now approach levels that can justify new construction, and in certain very tight markets, surge ahead at breakneck speeds.
-Development activity begins to return during the expansion phase.
-There also is a high point during the expansion phase–the crest of the wave–where supply and demand is in equilibrium.
+Occupancy rates are improving and rents are on the rise, approaching levels that can justify new construction, and, in very tight markets, rent might surge ahead at breakneck speeds.
+Development activity also begins to return more readily during the expansion phase.
+There also is a high point during the expansion phase–the crest of the wave–where supply and demand are in equilibrium.

-Development: This is the ideal time to develop or redevelop properties, because the current demand for space and leasing momentum helps properties stabilize more quickly upon delivery at rental rates that may set new market highs.
+- Development: Many real estate professionals consider this the opportune time to develop or redevelop properties because the demand for space often increases leasing momentum, thereby increasing occupancy and facilitating property stabilization, often at rental rates that set new market highs.

-Core-Plus: Investors who seek lower levels of risk can acquire Core-Plus properties knowing they will enjoy high rates of tenant retention with continued rent growth.
+- Core-Plus: Investors who seek lower levels of risk can consider acquiring Core-Plus properties, which frequently enjoy high rates of tenant retention with continued rent growth.

-Opportunistic: While most opportunistic opportunities have disappeared by the expansion phase, it may still be possible to find the exception case where a capital-starved asset remains in a state of distress.
-In that event, an opportunistic strategy during an expansion phase can be highly profitable but should accompany a short holding period unless the business plan is to refinance and hold post stabilization.
+- Opportunistic: While most opportunistic opportunities have disappeared by the expansion phase, it may still be possible to find the exception where a capital-starved asset remains in a state of distress.
+In that event, an opportunistic strategy during an expansion phase can be fruitful

 Phase 3: Hypersupply

 The equilibrium between supply and demand in the expansion wave often tips over into excess.
-Oversupply of space can be caused by overbuilding, or a pullback in demand caused by a shift in the economy.
+Oversupply can be caused by overbuilding or a pullback in demand caused by a shift in the economy.
 Hypersupply is marked by rising vacancies.
-Rent growth may remain positive, but at declining levels.
+Rent growth may remain positive but at declining levels.

-Core: Some investors may decide to sell assets ahead of they perceive as a coming decline in property values and more challenging leasing market.
-At the same time, other investors may concur on the macro perspective but instead of liquidity seek opportunities to take shelter from the coming storm.
-A core property with high occupancy and a rent roll chock full of credit tenants with average remaining lease terms in excess of five years is a prime example of a core property that will perform well through the downturn with lease roll that is optimally timed to occur during the next expansion phase.
+- Core: Some investors may decide to sell assets ahead of what they perceive as an impending decline in property values and a more challenging leasing market.
+At the same time, other investors may concur on the macro perspective but, instead of liquidity, seek opportunities to take shelter from the coming storm.
+A core property with high occupancy and credit tenants with average remaining lease terms in excess of five years is a prime example of a core property that will likely perform well through the downturn with lease roll that is optimally timed to occur during the next expansion phase.

-Opportunistic: At this phase in cycle, an opportunistic strategy may be more of a pricing strategy that can apply to any asset class rather than a typical distressed asset scenario.
-For example, once the hypersupply phase has set in, owners who are ill-equipped to operate through the impending recession, may hit the panic button and liquidate assets at prices that end up approaching recession price levels.
-In this scenario, the buyer leverages its capital superiority position to acquire a solid asset that he/she is confident will ultimately perform well in the next cycle with a recession phase already priced into the deal.
+- Opportunistic: In the hypersupply phase, an opportunistic strategy may be more of a pricing strategy that can apply to any asset class rather than a typical distressed asset scenario.
+For example, once the hypersupply phase has set in, owners who are ill-equipped to operate through the impending recession, may hit the panic button and liquidate assets at recession-level prices.
+In this scenario, the buyer leverages their cash reserve to acquire a solid asset that he/she is confident will ultimately perform well in the next cycle with a recession phase already priced into the deal.

 Phase 4: Recession

-Opportunistic: This is an ideal time to buy distressed assets at steep discounts to replacement cost.
-It is during the recession phase that buyers will also have the highest probability of acquiring assets in distressed scenarios such as special servicers and lender foreclosures, which are commonly referred to as real estate owned or “REOs”.
-This strategy focuses on an absolute basis with a patient and well-capitalized business plan that, when the recovery phase emerges and the sun begins to shine again, the acquirer will then commence repositioning the asset with hopes of disposing of it during the end of the recovery phase or early expansion phase.
+- Opportunistic: This is an ideal time to buy distressed assets at steep discounts to replacement costs.
+Generally, recession-phase buyers have the highest probability of acquiring assets in distressed scenarios such as those owned or managed by special services or subject to lender foreclosure.
+This strategy relies on a patient and well-capitalized business plan that, when the recovery phase emerges and the sun begins to shine again, the buyer will be able to reposition the asset with hopes of disposing of it during the end of the recovery phase or early expansion phase.

-First, phases do not necessarily occur in equal periods.
+It’s also important to understand the phases do not necessarily occur in equal periods.
 The recovery phase may be brief and quickly transition to the expansion phase, or it may drag on for years.
 It’s also difficult to project the duration of expansion phases.
-In addition, cycles can have different total duration.
-Just because there was general consensus that a previous cycle was nine years doesn’t mean that the next cycle will approximate the same total duration.

-Second, cycles vary depending on geography and asset class.
-Certain markets, such as gateway markets, may lead the transition from recession to recovery phases of the next cycle with secondary and tertiary markets to follow suit.
-Also, different asset classes recover, expand, oversupply and decline at different rates with some of the rate variance attributable to the asset class itself and some of the variance attributable to location both at the metro level and within metros.
-For example, while overall, the office asset class may be in an expansion phase in a given market, suburban office assets may still be in recovery while urban office may be nearing hypersupply.
-Therefore, when applying the concept of the four phases of the real estate cycle to a specific asset you must also overlay geographic location and asset class to truly gain a sense of where that asset plots along the cycle wave.
+Cycles can also vary depending on geography and asset class.
+Certain markets, like growing secondary markets, may lead the transition from recession to recovery while other markets lag.
+Furthermore, different asset classes recover, expand, oversupply, and decline at different rates.
+For example, the office asset class may be in a hypersupply phase in a given market, suburban office assets may recover as companies move out of a city’s core in search of more space at lower costs.
+Therefore, when thinking through the four phases of the real estate cycle, real estate investors typically want to pair a specific asset with its geographic location and the overall health of the asset class to truly gain a sense of where it sits inside the cycle wave.